Fluctuation theory and exit systems for positive self-similar Markov processes: Preliminaries and main results

-The latter is an additive functional of $Z = (M/X, M)$ and it is carried by the set $\Theta.$ Unusually however, the right continuous inverse of $L^{\Theta}$ is not a subordinator on account of the fact that $\Theta$ does not have the regenerative property as it depends in the position of the past supremum.
-Nevertheless, $L^{\Theta}$ has several properties common to local times of regenerative sets as is demonstrated by the following result.
+The latter is an additive functional of $Z = (M/X, M)$, and it is carried by the set~$\Theta$.
+Unusually, however, the right-continuous inverse of $L^{\Theta}$ is not a~subordinator on account of the fact that $\Theta$ does not have the regenerative property as it depends on the position of the past supremum.
+Nevertheless, $L^{\Theta}$ has several properties common to local times of regenerative sets as is demonstrated by the following result. \begin{proposition}[(Local time)] The constant $a$, defined in (\ref{def:a}), is such that

-\begin{proposition}[Local time] The constant $a,$ defined in (\ref{def:a}), is such that Assume that the underlying L\'evy process $\xi$ is such that $0$ is regular for $(0,\infty).$ The function $\widehat{\mathcal{V}}$ normalizes the occupation measure in the following way uniformly over bounded intervals in $t$ where convergence is taken in $\p_x$-probability and is independent of the point of issue $x>0$.
-We will therefore refer to the process $L^{\Theta}$ as the local time of the set $\Theta.$ \end{proposition}
+Assume that the underlying L\'{e}vy process $\xi$ is such that $0$ is regular for $(0,\infty)$.
+The function $\widehat{\mathcal{V}}$ normalizes the occupation measure in the following way:

+uniformly over bounded intervals in $t$ where convergence is taken in $\p_x$-probability, {for any starting point $x>0$}.
+We will therefore refer to the process~$L^{\Theta}$ as the local time of the set $\Theta$. \end{proposition}

+An elementary but interesting remark is the following.
+By making a~change of variables we obtain that under $\p_{1}$